Cold Brew Coffee Benefits That Might Just Make You Try ItCLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

 Exciting recent research claims that drinking a daily cup of Joe can be good for your health and may even lengthen your life.
 How come?
 Well, coffee increases the body’s fat-burning capabilities, increases insulin sensitivity, and decreases the risk of dementia – and it tastes great too.
 What’s not to like?

 Most of these studies are based around the antioxidant content of coffee.
 Antioxidants, especially chlorogenic acid, are the body’s natural anti-inflammatories, and coffee contains them in abundance.
-Although there are no studies specifically aimed at cold brew coffee, it’s thought to be likely that more antioxidants may be left behind after the steeping process, together with oils and acids.
-Therefore, it follows that cold brew could be even better for you than regular hot Java.
+Although there are no studies specifically aimed at cold brew coffee, it’s thought to be likely that some antioxidants are left behind after the steeping process, together with oils and acids.
+Therefore, it follows that cold brew could be as good for you than regular hot Java.

 Also, coffee contains more free-radical fighting chemicals than other caffeine-rich drinks such as tea.
 Free-radicals cause certain cancers, so the less of them in your body, the better.